oslabs-beta/kafkalerts/README.md

   - `npm run dev`
 - Once the application is running, navigate to localhost:3000 and input the port of your Prometheus server and brokers you would like to monitor.

+---

 ## How to Use
+Once you have successfully installed kafkAlerts and connected to your cluster, simply log in to view all of your brokers in one place.
+- If any brokers are alerting, you will see them listed by id in your alerts menu.
+- Click on that id to be taken directly to the alerting broker.
+Here you can find metrics that may indicate where there is an issue.
+- Click on non-alerting brokers to view their metrics and see how they are generally performing.
+- To add more brokers, simply go to the user menu at the top, click on 'Connect Cluster' and add any additional broker ids.

+---

 ## Contribute